digital-landscapes/greenSD/README.md

 <!-- badges: end -->

 ## Overview
-Provides functions to access and extract multi-band greenspace seasonality data cubes (available for 1028 major global cities) and global NDVI values data from ESA WorldCover 10m Annual Composites Dataset.
-Users can download data using bounding boxes, city names, or coordinates, and sample values at specific points.
-Built-in support for data filtering by year and time window.
+Provides tools to access and analyze multi-band greenspace seasonality data cubes (available for 1,028 major global cities) and global NDVI data from the ESA WorldCover 10m Annual Composites Dataset.
+Users can download data using bounding boxes, city names, or coordinates, extract values at specific points, and filter by year or seasonal time window.
+The package also supports calculating human exposure to greenspace using a population-weighted greenspace exposure model based on GHSL population data.

 ## Features